Beijing Revolutionary Committee: Background

-From May 4 to 26, 1966, Peng Zhen was criticized at the enlarged meeting of the Political Bureau of the CCP Central Committee.
+From May 4 to 26, 1966, Peng Zhen was denounced at the Politburo Standing Committee of the Chinese Communist Party's enlarged meeting.
 He was removed from his post as secretary of the CCP Central Secretariat and dismissed from his posts as first secretary of the CCP Beijing Municipal Committee and mayor of Beijing.
 On June 4, 1966, the People's Daily published the CCP Central Committee's Decision on the Reorganization of the Beijing Municipal Committee, appointing Li Xuefeng, first secretary of the North China Bureau, as first secretary of the Beijing Municipal Committee and Wu De, first secretary of the Jilin Provincial Committee, as secretary of the Beijing Municipal Committee, thus reorganizing the leadership team of the CCP Beijing Municipal Committee.
-However, under the circumstances at the time, the new CCP Beijing Municipal Committee found it difficult to function normally and soon became paralyzed.
+However, with the frequent change in appointees, the new CCP Beijing Municipal Committee found it difficult to function normally and soon became paralyzed.

-history
+History

 In 1967, the Beijing Revolutionary Committee was established.

-In 1967, the January Storm broke out in Shanghai and had a wide and strong impact across the country, triggering a series of chain reactions.
+In 1967, the January Storm broke out in Shanghai and had a strong impact across the country, triggering a series of local coups.
 In the same year, Shanxi (January 14), Shandong (February 3), Heilongjiang (January 31), Guizhou (January 25) and other provinces seized power.
 On January 18, 1967, the Beijing Municipal Committee for Seizing Power was established, but it was not recognized by the central government.
 On April 20 of the same year, 100,000 people in Beijing gathered to celebrate the birth of the Beijing Revolutionary Committee and passed the Revolutionary Committee's "Letter of Tribute to Chairman Mao".
-Zhou Enlai attended the meeting on behalf of Mao Zedong, Lin Biao, the Central Committee of the CCP, the State Council of the People's Republic of China, and the Central Military Commission to congratulate and speak.
+Zhou Enlai attended the meeting on behalf of Mao Zedong, Lin Biao, the Central Committee of the CCP, the State Council of the People's Republic of China, and the Central Military Commission and spoke.
 Chen Boda, Kang Sheng, Li Fuchun, Xiao Hua, Yang Chengwu and others attended.
 Jiang Qing spoke on behalf of the Central Cultural Revolution Group.
 Xie Fuzhi spoke on behalf of the Beijing Revolutionary Committee.
 Zhang Chunqiao spoke on behalf of the delegation of the Revolutionary Committees of five provinces and cities.
-The chairman of the Beijing Revolutionary Committee was Xie Fuzhi, and the vice chairmen were Wu De, Zheng Weishan, Fu Chongbi, and Nie Yuanzi.